 Construction sites provide a golden opportunity for cyberspace mischief makers and thieves alike.
-Contractors and subcontractors share huge data sets including pictures, drawings, submittals, photographs and various other files where viruses and spy ware hides.
+Contractors and subcontractors share large datasets including drawings, submittals, photographs and other files where viruses and spyware can hide.

 - Public relations — a nightmare